xapax/security/list_of_common_ports.md

 #### Enum4linux

-Enum4linux can be used to enumerate windows and linux machines with smb-shares
+Enum4linux can be used to enumerate windows and linux machines with smb-shares.

 The do all option
 ```